The Crystal Rainforest: Plot

 The Crystal Rainforest is set in the world of the planet Oglo, where the kingdom of Azon faces a grave threat.
 The once-thriving rainforest, home to magical crystals, is now endangered due to the destructive activities of the "Cut and Run Gang".
 These antagonists relentlessly cut down the forest.

 The game begins as the king of Azon is shot with a poison dart while trying to protect the rainforest from the Cut and Run Gang.
 Two protagonists then step on an adventurous quest to retrieve the magical rainforest crystals and save the king from the poison's deadly effects.
 Simultaneously, their mission is to preserve the rainforest.
 As the story progresses, the protagonists face numerous puzzles.

 Reception

 The Crystal Rainforest was lauded for its incorporation of various interactive puzzles and programming elements, which were seen as promoting hands-on learning and encouraging students to think creatively.

 Some critics questioned whether the game provided enough "structured learning opportunities" for children with specific educational needs, such as dyslexic students.
 Some critics suggest that it may be more of a point-and-click adventure with puzzles than a "structured teaching medium".

+The game sold over 20,000 copies in the UK.